 Alison is able to explain complex topics in a way clients find easy to understand.
 Her goal is to implement a comprehensive, uncomplicated estate plan for her clients.
 In addition, she regularly counsels executors, trustees and beneficiaries with navigating the complex maze of probate, trust administration and estate taxes.

 Alison frequently represents beneficiaries, executors and trustees in disputes involving estates and trust.
 Such disputes may include a breach of fiduciary duties by a trustee in administering a trust, contesting the validity of a will, bringing or defending elective shares claims of a surviving spouse and enforcement of obligations due to a surviving spouse under premarital and postmarital agreements.
 Alison works closely with members of Offit Kurman’s fiduciary litigation team in both defending and prosecuting such claims.

 Alison also represents victims of the 9/11 terrorist attacks and families of the victims of the Washington Navy Yard shootings through pro bono work.

-Prior to joining Offit Kurman as an estate planning attorney, Ms. Noll was the managing partner of the Estate Planning practice at the law firm of Peterson Noll & Goodman, PLC where she spent the first 19 years of her law career.
+Prior to joining Offit Kurman as an estate planning attorney, Ms. Noll was the managing partner of the Estate Planning Practice Group at the law firm of Peterson Noll & Goodman, PLC where she spent the first 19 years of her law career.